flutter/website/src/resources/dart-swift-concurrency.md

 Unless you spawn an `Isolate`, your Dart code runs in the main UI thread driven by an event loop.
 Flutter’s event loop is
-equivalent to the iOS main loop—that is, the Looper that is attached to the main thread.
+equivalent to the iOS main loop—in other words, the Looper attached to the main thread.

 Dart’s single-threaded model doesn’t mean you are required to run everything